 Celery juice is all the rage these days, due in large part to the Medical Medium.
-While I don’t have any sort of “gift” allowing me to be graced with some form of divine knowledge, I do have access to the scholarly Dr. Google, which is arguably better.
+I don’t have any sort of “gift” allowing me to be graced with some form of divine knowledge.
+But I do have access to the scholarly Dr. Google, which is arguably better.

-People claim to have seen major beneficial effects on their digestion and gut health by consuming 16oz of celery juice every morning.
-While my initial impression of this was that it was a bunch of hooey, there actually does appear to be a valid mechanism for how it works.
+People claim major beneficial effects on their digestion and gut health by consuming 16oz of celery juice every morning.
+My initial impression of this was that it was a bunch of hooey.
+However, there actually appears to be a valid mechanism for how it works.

 I found this thanks to my previously mentioned friend Dr. Google

 Falcarinol and Falcarindiol: The magic behind celery juice